A managed packaging inventory

 Seven clear signs that your business should outsource the management of your packaging

-Does your business frequently – or even occasionally – run out of stock of packaging?
+Does your business frequently – or occasionally – run out of stock of packaging?
 Do you find yourself doing lots of manual stock counting?
 Do you even know how much packaging there is at your business?

-Maybe you just wish someone would take care of your packaging inventory for you?
+Maybe you wish someone would take care of your packaging inventory for you?

 What is a VMI?

 OK, first things first.
 What is a VMI?